zkVerify/zkverify-docs/docs/overview/02-getting-started/04-generating-proof.md

 ezkl get-srs -S settings.json
 ```

-By default, any downloaded SRS are saved in `~/.ezkl/srs`.
+By default, any downloaded SRS is saved in `~/.ezkl/srs`.

 9. Run the Trusted Setup to generate the cryptographic keys: